ericfuerstenberg/terraform-wavefront-alerts/README.md

 ### Configuring monitoring by hand is fragile and tedious.
 *Setting up a new dashboard?* You have to clone an existing dashboard, or migrate charts one by one, tweaking each as needed. *Creating new alerts?* Copy/paste alert expressions and conditions, double check that you have your fire/resolve values set, etc.

-But wait.. how do I verify that all alerts have the necessary tags, or charts have the same thresholds?
+But wait.. how do I verify that all alerts across my environment have the appropriate tags, or charts have the same thresholds?
 Do I seriously have to navigate the UI and look at each one individually?

 *Arghh!
 Why so many manual touchpoints?!*